Uploading stellar data

 Global asteroseismic and classical surface parameters

 Upload a whitespace-separated ASCII file of stellar parameters for your stars.
-The first line must be a header starting with #, and the first column should contain a unique string ID for each star (starid), should be utf-8 compliant, without spaces.
+The first line must be a header starting with #, and the first column should contain a unique string ID for each star (“starid”) which should be utf-8 compliant, without spaces.

 Use a single, consistent placeholder for missing values (e.g. -999.99).
 Download an example stellar data file.